sapegin/washingcode-book/manuscript/Naming_is_hard.md

 }
 ```

-Luckily, most TypeScript developer prefer to drop it these days:
+Luckily, most TypeScript developers prefer to drop it these days:

 ```ts
 interface Coordinates {